primnp/EC601_HW2/README.md

 ## Target user
 * A marketing analyst who wants to understand customers behavior
-* In general use, a target user can also be anyone who wants to understand sentiment behind specific tweets
+* For general use, a target user can also be anyone who wants to understand sentiment behind specific tweets

 ## User Stories
 * As a marketing analyst, I want to know the sentiment of the text so that I can analyze social media user's feelings.